PEIRA Takes Fee-free Initiative To Train 500 ICT Teachers : Chairperson - UrduPoint

 The fee-free initiative has been taken with an objective to facilitate those private schools of Islamabad Capital Territory (ICT) that had meager resources and were charging low fees from students.

-Chairperson PEIRA Zia Batool, while talking to APP on Wednesday, said the training will be provided in different phases, elaborating that each phase will focus on 25 teachers.
+Chairperson PEIRA Zia Batool, while talking to APP, said the training would be provided in different phases, elaborating that each phase would focus on 25 teachers.

 She informed that in first phase, 25 teachers had already been imparted training successfully.
 "Teachers are nation builders.
 The training is as mandatory for them as the education for the students" she remarked.